Remi-Gau/olfactory_fmri_blind/src/analysis_func/README.md

 `step_4_run_all_models`

+All models include all experimental conditions (task, odor, nostril) and motion parameters.

+Models distinguish themselves by the HRF, extra confounds and scrubbing regressors.

+#### HRF

+-   HRF
+-   HRF + temporal
+-   HRF + temporal + dispersion

+#### Confounds

+-   None
+-   CSF + WM

+#### Scrubbing

+-   no outlier removal
+-   with outlier removal

+1. No Derivative No Tissue Confounds No Scrubbing_model
+2. No Derivative No Tissue Confounds With Scrubbing_model
+3. No Derivative With Tissue Confounds No Scrubbing_model
+4. No Derivative With Tissue Confounds With Scrubbing_model
+5. Temporal Derivatives No Tissue Confounds No Scrubbing_model
+6. Temporal Derivatives No Tissue Confounds With Scrubbing_model
+7. Temporal Derivatives With Tissue Confounds No Scrubbing_model_L
+8. Temporal Derivatives With Tissue Confounds With Scrubbing_model
+9. Temporal Dispersion Derivatives No Tissue Confounds No Scrubbing_model
+10. Temporal Dispersion Derivatives No Tissue Confounds With Scrubbing_model
+11. Temporal Dispersion Derivatives With Tissue Confounds No Scrubbing_model
+12. Temporal Dispersion Derivatives With Tissue Confounds With Scrubbing_model

 ### Compute cvLME and do bayesian model selection

 This is done by `step_5_model_selection.m` using bayesian model selection with the [MACs toolbox](https://github.com/JoramSoch/MACS/releases/tag/v1.3).

+Datalad run command to be run from the root of the dataset

 ```bash
 datalad run -d . -m 'compute cvLME missing model' \